-In Option 1, the dollar amount of the assessment is adopted into the bylaws and remains the same until the bylaws of the membership following a recommendation by the Commissioners.
+[Option 2:] The Commissioners, immediately upon assuming office or as soon as practicable thereafter, shall determine the amount of money necessary for the ensuing year for the operation, maintenance, repair and improvement of the Acequia and for payment of the expenses of the Acequia, including compensation of the officers, if any.
+The Commissioners shall then assess each parciante, in proportion to his/her acreage, based upon that information.
+The approved amount shall remain as the annual assessment per acre until changed by the Commission.
+[Option 3:] The amount to be assessed per acre shall be determined by a vote of the membership following a recommendation by the Commissioners.
 The Commissioners shall base their recommendation on the amount of money necessary for the ensuing year for the operation, maintenance, repair and improvement of the Acequia and for payment of the expenses of the Acequia, including compensation of the officers, if any.
 The approved amount will remain as the annual assessment per acre until changed by a vote of the membership.